• Home

 5. Clear all Docker unused objects (images, containers, networks, local volumes)

-You can also use the command docker system prune to delete all unused objects.
-This will delete images cache, stopped containers, unused networks, and unused local volumes:
+You can also use the command docker system prune to remove all unused objects.
+This will remove images cache, stopped containers, unused networks, and unused local volumes:

 © 2025 mtitek